Mrs. Ballantyne looked me

 was so cheap with me.
 Deadbeat Dad refused to help me

-because his two important children were in private school.
+to attend private school.
 This was quite a revelation.

 Ballantyne continued.
 She was so animated, I could tell